 Unfortunately, that genuine sense of realism is pretty much the only aspect of the film that I can find anything good to say about.
 And oddly enough, it ultimately isn’t even a strong suit so much as it is a detriment.
 This may not make sense to anyone who hasn’t seen the movie, but Toad Road almost feels too real, to the point that it plays out like a plotless YouTube video on a channel you’d never wish to follow, rather than a cohesive movie with any sort of rhyme or reason behind it.

 It essentially comes off like writer/director Jason Banker just took a bunch of clips of a group of friends doing drugs and attempted to edit them into a movie, and the end result is a film that’s as lost as the characters, as messy as their bedrooms and as pointless as the lives they’re choosing to live.
-It’s only towards the very end of the film that James and Sara even make their way to the titular location, and by then you not only couldn’t care less about them, as characters, but you’re also likely to be so tired of watching them and their friends do drugs that you don’t even care whether or not Toad Road truly is a gateway to Hell, or merely an urban legend.
+It’s only toward the very end of the film that James and Sara even make their way to the titular location, and by then you not only couldn’t care less about them, as characters, but you’re also likely to be so tired of watching them and their friends do drugs that you don’t even care whether or not Toad Road truly is a gateway to Hell, or merely an urban legend.

 It’s a shame, really, because the real-life urban legend is a pretty fascinating one, and the absolute perfect focal point for a horror film.
 Done right, such a movie could be quite creepy and effective, but Banker’s attempt to use the legend to draw parallels between paranormal happenings and drug use is just plain uninteresting, and so seldom does he delve into horror territory that it’s hard to even classify it as a genre film.